 This is a genuinely interesting historic site and coupled with the numerous walks you’ll find along the coastline and the birdwatching opportunities on the mudflats it’s certainly worth visiting if you’re looking for something to do outside of Edinburgh.

-Blair Drummond Safari park is one of Scotland’s most-visited tourist attractions.
-The park covers more than 120-acres and visitors can enjoy animals pens, play parks and fun fair rides as well as the drive-through safari that winds its way through the various animal reserves.
+The park covers more than 120 acres and visitors can enjoy animal pens, play parks and fun fair rides as well as the drive-through safari that winds its way through the various animal reserves.

 While the other attractions are good, the highlight has to be the safari where you enter an African reserve, a lion reserve, a monkey jungle and an Asian reserve, each of which is big enough to give the animals lots of room to roam but not so big you can’t see them.